keithbro/toy-robot/README.md

     ...................

-    Finished in 0.0236 seconds (files took 0.12891 seconds to load) 19 examples, 0 failures
+    Finished in 0.02517 seconds (files took 0.13065 seconds to load) 21 examples, 0 failures

+A Travis-CI project has been created that runs the test suite on every commit.

 ## Design

-For commentary on the design, please refer to the source code.
+For commentary on the design, please refer to the commentary that you will find inside the source code.

+## License

+Copyright (C) Keith Broughton.

+This library is free software; you can redistribute it and/or modify it under the same terms as Ruby itself.